 A bicornuate uterus is not an independent risk factor for developing endometrial cancer.
 However, cancer may go undetected if samples are collected from the healthy part of the uterus.
 Delay in detection and treatment can worsen the prognosis.
 Most doctors recommend MRI scans for women with uterine bleeding and bicornuate uterus to avoid false-negative results.

 Can You Have Twins With A Bicornuate Uterus?

 It is possible to have twin pregnancies with a bicornuate uterus.
 However, twin pregnancies have a higher risk of complications in women with uterine malformations.
 Preterm birth and low birth weight are common twin pregnancy complications in women with a bicornuate uterus and other uterine malformations.
-Cervical cerclage and vaginal progesterone may help prevent preterm delivery (6).
+Cervical cerclage and vaginal progesteroneiXA steroid hormone that plays an important role in the regulation of the menstrual cycle and early stages of pregnancy may help prevent preterm delivery (6).

 - A bicornuate uterus is a uterine abnormality present from birth and is referred to as a heart-shaped womb.

-- Irregular vaginal bleeding, repeated miscarriages, and pain in the abdomen are some symptoms associated with this anomaly.
+- DysmenorrheaiXPainful periods caused by uterine contractions that may or may not be due to an underlying medical condition , repeated miscarriages, and pain in the abdomen are some symptoms associated with this anomaly.

 - It might not affect a woman’s fertility but can result in fetal loss, malpresentation, preterm birth, etc.

 This video gives valuable insight into the bicornuate uterus and its effect on the conceiving ability of a person by an expert.
 To learn more watch this video.